jrie/sqstorage/README.md

 There is a new website at https://sqstorage.net where you can actively support the development by renting paid hosting and support.
 This offer is for private and business users equally.
 Also, you can get a subdomain at `yourname`.sqstorage.net and password protected access in addition to the optional user system of sqStorage.
 If you do not feel like renting hosting and support, you always can make a donation using PayPal.me at https://paypal.me/dwroxnet .

 ### Note
-Right now sqStorage is available in German and English.
+Right now sqStorage is available in German, English and Polish.
 Feel free to add your own translation.
 See [LANGUAGE.md](LANGUAGE.md) for details on how to do so.

 ### Installation and usage